nigelsimpson/quanta/Docker/README.md

 ![Architecture](../docs/Quanta_Deployment_Architecture.png)

 # Overview of Docker Images
-In normal production deployments, Docker images can be retrieved directly from Quay (containerregistry.disney.com) and pushed into the Cloud via TeamCity.
+In normal production deployments, Docker images can be retrieved directly from a docker repository.
 Then the desired orchestration services can host the images (i.e. AWS ECS or Kubernetes).
 For development sandboxing and testing the images can be built from source and deployed as desired.
 The information cotained in this documentation can be utilized for either manual deployment or used as a basis for configuring orchestration services.

 The **quanta-node** docker image should be is installed/configured to run as a service daemon via SysV mechanisms (`systemctl`/`initctl`).
 All logging of the service is to STDOUT or STDERR of the container.
 A minimum of 3 nodes are required on substantial hardware as nodes require significant amounts of RAM to host data (r5n-12xlarge on AWS).
 For production a 10-15 node configuration will be required to host 90 days of online data.
 Most of the "heavy lifting" during the processing of queries occurs on the nodes.
 For data file storage EBS volumes of 400 GiB in size on volume type gp2 for an IOPS throuput of 1200.